You can now buy a Picasso from Ruth Bader Ginsburg's private collection - KRDO

 The Potomack Company is also auctioning off personal items from Ginsburg’s Watergate home and chambers, such as a mink coat and her National Women’s Hall of Fame medal from 2002.

-Proceeds from the auction will benefit the Washington National Opera at the Kennedy Center, according to The Potomack Company.
+Proceeds from the auction, which concludes next Wednesday, will benefit the Washington National Opera at the Kennedy Center, according to The Potomack Company.
 The late Justice maintained a passion for opera throughout her life, even appearing onstage in cameo roles at the Washington National Opera.

 “We remember Ruth Bader Ginsburg: a steadfast patron, a cherished critic, a supernumerary worthy of standing ovations, and our greatest advocate,” wrote the Washington National Opera on its website after her death.

-Note: This article was updated with details of the Picasso items and the auction dates.